nishu2423/Assingment_BTech2026_-2201920100198-/README.md

 Explanation of Sample Input 1:
 The input name is Ali and the input age is 30 which is printed in the specified format.

+problem 3:(05-02-2025)  (Car Class)

+Problem statement
+Design a class Car having parameterized constructor that takes two arguments as an input i.e noOfGear and color and a printCarInfo method that prints the CarInfo i.e noOfGear and color.

+Design another class RaceCar having parameterized constructor has an additional attribute maxSpeed and printRaceCarInfo method that prints the RaceCarInfo i.e noOfGear, color and maxSpeed.

+Note: You have to create an object of class RaceCar and call the printRaceCarInfo method.

+Detailed explanation ( Input/output format, Notes, Images )
+Sample Input 1:
+5
+red
+1000
+Sample Output 1:
+noOfGear: 5
+color: red
+maxSpeed: 1000
+Explanation of Sample output 1:
+When we call the printInfo function, all the info related to the car will be printed the same as the above format.